-This means that they will need to have good people skills and interpersonal skills.
-These skills are essential and lead to better results.
-Meaning, a developer must master soft skills such as patience, empathy, communication, and time management – at least.
+Meaning, a developer must master soft skills such as patience, empathy, communication, and time management.
 Because sometimes, team interactions and cohesiveness matter more than the code they write.

 In the same way, being confident in the things they know is also equally important.
 Self-confidence lets people speak their minds, make fewer mistakes, and face criticism head-on.